Learn how to survive — and thrive — during a panel interview with these tips.

-A panel interview is a job interview in which a candidate meets with a group of employees at the company who have a vested interest in the hiring decision.
+A panel interview (also known as a group interview) is a job interview in which a candidate meets with a group of employees at the company who have a vested interest in the hiring decision.
 Instead of meeting with, say, four separate individuals at the company on a one-on-one basis, a panel interview allows you, the candidate, to meet with all of them, all at once.

-A panel interview is typically led by the hiring manager, though some companies prefer to have a recruiter or someone from HR to take on this role.
-The facilitator usually asks the candidate a set of predetermined questions.
+A panel interview is typically led by the hiring manager, though some companies prefer to have a recruiter or an HR manager to take on this role.
+The facilitator usually asks the candidate a set of predetermined panel interview questions.
 The other members of the panel interview will join in the conversation by asking follow-up questions.
 Each member of the panel will approach the interview a little differently based on how their role will interact with the one that's being filled.
-After the panel interview is complete, the group will meet together to share their thoughts and determine if the candidate proceeds to the next round.
+After the panel interview is complete, panel members will meet together to share their thoughts and determine if the candidate proceeds to the next round.

 In many ways, preparing for a panel interview is not much different than preparing for your typical in-person interview.
-You'll want to complete your usual pre-interview checklist, such as researching the company and your interviewers, adapting your elevator pitch for the job at hand, practicing your responses to typical interview questions, and creating a list of questions to ask your interviewers.
-That said, there are some elements that will be slightly different or require special attention when you're interviewing in front of a panel.
+You'll want to complete your usual pre-interview checklist, such as researching the company and your panel interviewers, adapting your elevator pitch for the job at hand, practicing your responses to typical interview questions, and creating a list of questions to ask your interviewers.
+That said, there are some elements that will be slightly different or require special attention when job seekers are interviewing in front of panelists.

 Research each interviewer